CalyxOS/calyxos.org/pages/features/list/index.md

 ---

 ### Apps
-We include a selection of recommeneded FOSS applications.
+We include a selection of recommended FOSS applications.
 #### Optional apps
 CalyxOS comes with a list of suggested free software applications to facilitate private online access but the user always has the choice whether to install or not.
 They'll always be available when needed, even when offline since they're included with the OS.
 <ul>